texfaq/texfaq.github.io/FAQ-hyper.md

 -  Start from [[`texinfo`](http://ctan.org/pkg/texinfo)](./FAQ-texinfo.html) source,
     and use the `info` viewer, or convert the [`texinfo`](http://ctan.org/pkg/texinfo) source to HTML using `texi2html`;
--  Start from (La)TeX; use PDFTeX, XeTeX or LuaTeX to produce PDF, using [`hyperref`](http://ctan.org/pkg/hyperref) to construct hyperlinks.
+-  Start from (La)TeX; use pdfTeX, XeTeX or LuaTeX to produce PDF, using [`hyperref`](http://ctan.org/pkg/hyperref) to construct hyperlinks.
 -  Start from (unconventional) (La)TeX which use the